BeMoreHumanOrg/bemorehuman/README.md

 - Now the Movielens data is ready to be run through bemorehuman.

-### STEP 6 (optional but recommended): Run the test-accuracy binary and compare the results against a known working system.
+### STEP 6 (Optional but recommended): Run the test-accuracy binary and compare the results against a known working system.

 #### To run bemorehuman

-- Make sure nginx (or other webserver with FastCGI) is running
+- (If you want to use your own HTTP server) Make sure nginx or other webserver with FastCGI is running.
 - Now you're ready to run the bemorehuman script.
 It's a simple wrapper that does the following:
   - create valences
   - start the live recommender